mosra/magnum-bindings/doc/python/magnum.trade.rst

 .. py:class:: magnum.trade.MeshAttributeData

-    Associates a typed data view with a name, vertex format and other mesh attribute properties.
+    Associates a typed data view with a name, vertex format and other mesh attribute properties, which can be subsequently put into a :ref:`MeshData` instance, for example with :ref:`meshtools.interleave()`.
 The data view can be either one-dimensional, for example a NumPy array:

     ..
         Just to verify the snippet below actually works (don't want the arrows